Delivering circles of support and accountability to protect communities from sexual harm and sexual reoffending

 What is a Circle’s purpose?

 A Circle is made up of a young person and a group of 3-4 specially trained community volunteers.
-The purpose of the Circle is to provide a supportive social network that enables purposeful reintegration into the community while managing the risk of further harmful sexual behaviour.
+The purpose of the Circle is to provide a supportive social network that enables purposeful integration into the community while managing the risk of further harmful sexual behaviour.
 The Circle will hold the young person to account, support positive progress and challenge the individual about inappropriate attitudes, beliefs, thoughts and feelings.

 Who is it for?